Menu

 Directions

-4. Use a tortilla press (or a glass pie dish) to make the sopes.
-Cut a plastic bag into 2 squares of about 6 in (15 cm) each and place each ball in between the pieces of plastic before pressing them to give shape to the sopes.
-Make tortillas about 4 1/2 in (11.5 cm) thick.
+2. Use a tortilla press (or a glass pie dish) to flatten each ball of dough.
+Cut a plastic bag into two squares of about 6 in (15 cm) each and place each ball in between the pieces of plastic before pressing them to give shape to the sopes.
+Make sopes about 4½ inches (11.5 cm) thick.

 Notes